Why Is My Dog Or Cat Vomiting?

 The second group of pets is high-strung and compulsive.
 They are often underweight and a lot of them have dry hair coats.
 They are also prone to bouts of diarrhea and do not tolerate changes in their diets or lifestyle well.
 When I think of this condition some German shepherds and Siamese cats come to mind but all “perky” breeds are represented.

 All these pets do best on a very bland, monotonous diet.
-During flare-ups, corticosteroid drugs (prednisone, prednisolone, budesonide) are quite helpful and some benefit from anti-anxiety medications like clomipramine.
+During flare-ups, a short course of corticosteroid drugs (eg prednisone, prednisolone, budesonideetc.) are quite helpful and some pets benefit from anti-anxiety medications like clomipramine.

 Deep-chested breeds of dogs will occasionally have their stomach’s flip over on itself, causing a kink at either end.
 When this happens, the stomach quickly over inflates with gas and looses vital blood circulation.
 These dogs repeatedly try to vomit but cannot.
 They appear quite ill because circulation to the stomach is cut off and toxic products quickly accumulate in their blood stream.
 This is a life and death emergency.
 The pet will rapidly go into shock and becomes toxic if it is not treated.
 Often, under light sedation, a tube can be passed into their stomach to temporarily relive the bloat.
 But the condition tends to reoccur if the stomach is not anchored in its correct position surgically.
 You can read more about this problem here.